Field of Study

 AP World History is designed to be the equivalent of a two-semester introductory college or university world history course in which students investigate significant events, individuals, developments, and processes in six historical periods from approximately 8,000 B.C.E. to the present.

 Students should keep in mind that this is a college-level course and that a considerable amount of reading and writing is required.
-Classwork assignments will involve about 4–5 hours per week with an additional 10 hours per week of homework.
+Classwork assignments will involve about 4–5 hours per week, with an additional 5 hours per week of homework.
 Students are expected to not only read, but also take notes and study each chapter in the textbook and other readings as assigned.
-Detailed instructions on how to do this are given in the first module of the course.
 In addition to the readings, students will complete a variety of assignments aimed at helping them analyze historical evidence and develop valid historical arguments.
 Within those practices, students will learn to describe, explain, and analyze historical context, comparisons, causation, and continuity and change over time.
-From time to time, students will interact with the instructor in oral assignments, and with the instructor and other classmates in online sessions and asynchronous discussions.
+From time to time, students will interact with the instructor in oral assignments and with the instructor and other classmates in online sessions and asynchronous discussions.
 All students are required to take the final exam given in the course and complete a final project.
-Specific dates for each assignment will be given in the Calendar of the course to keep you on task with your assignments.
-It is very important that students complete all work by the given deadlines.
+Specific dates for each assignment will be given in the course calendar to keep students on task with assignments.
+It is important that students complete all work by the given deadlines.

 At the end of the course, students have the opportunity to take the AP World History Exam.
-Students are highly encouraged to take the exam and should check with their individual schools about how much the exam will cost and when they should register (usually late Winter to early Spring).
+Students are highly encouraged to take the exam and should check with their individual schools about how much the exam will cost and when they should register.
 Also, students should check with the individual colleges/universities they might be attending later to verify if college credit can be given based on AP exam scores.
-Schools may also elect to have students complete the World History and Geography to 1500 and World History and Geography 1500 – Present SOL tests, although Virtual Virginia does not require these.
+Schools may also elect to have students complete the SOL tests for World History and Geography to 1500 A.D. and World History and Geography 1500 A.D. to Present, although Virtual Virginia does not require these.